spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/202108.0/carts-of-registered-users/managing-carts-of-registered-users.md

 {% info_block infoBox "Deleting carts" %}

-You cannot delete a cart if it is the customer's only cart.
-If you attempt to delete a customer's last cart, the endpoint responds with the `422 Unprocessable Entry` status code.
-If you delete the default cart of a customer, another cart will be assigned as default automatically.
+You can delete a cart only if a customer has at least one more cart.
+Deleting a customer's last cart returns the `422 Unprocessable Entry` status code.
+If you delete the default cart of a customer, another cart is assigned as default automatically.

 {% endinfo_block %}